 4 School Nurse Job Interview Tips

-Show some personality
+1. Show some personality during your interview

 You only have a limited amount of time for a potential employer to get to know whether you’re a good fit for their school.
 Use that time not only to showcase your skills, but to show a little personality.
 After all, you’ll be working with teachers, students, and parents.
 Showing that you’re someone who is easy to get along with and energetic and enthusiastic about the job can go a long way.

 While you want to show personality, you don’t want to go overboard.
 An interview for a school nurse job is not the place to be the class clown or tell your entire life story.
 Remember that it’s a balancing act to remain professional while still showing who you are.

-Highlight specific skills
+3. Highlight specific school nurse skills

 Working as a school nurse is different from hospital nursing.
 Although you need some of the same technical skills, there are also additional skills you should highlight.
 School nurses need to work well independently and be organized.
 Talk about your ability to do both.
 If you have work experience with children, highlight that as well.

 After an interview comes the hard part, which is waiting to see if you got the job.
-While you wait, be sure to follow-up with your interviewer.
+While you wait, be sure to follow up with your interviewer.
 Send a brief note thanking them for their time.
 A thank you note is not only polite, but it may help remind an employer who you are and why you should be hired.